avg —

 Instructions

-Add low-fat sour cream.
-Mix all the dish components and place the potatoes in a baking dish.
-It is best to prefer clay pots.
-Bake the potatoes until soft and lightly golden at 200 degrees.
+Add low-fat sour cream, 15–20% – it gives a creamy note without weighing the dish down.
+Mix all the components together and place the potatoes in a baking dish.
+Bake for 40–45 minutes at 200 °C until soft and lightly golden.

 Tips